-- Proctorio:

-- Proctorio, an online proctoring tool, will be used during this course for quizzes, midterm exam and final exam.
-Proctorio offers you flexibility to take your exams at the time and in the location of your choosing.
+- Proctorio, an online proctoring tool, will be used during this course for quizzes, and possible other assessments.
 Students are required to have a webcam (USB or internal) with a microphone and a strong and stable internet connection.
-During the course of an exam, Proctorio will record the testing environment, therefore students should select private spaces for the exam session where disruptions are unlikely and where recording devices can be enabled.
+During the course of an quiz/exam, Proctorio will record the testing environment, therefore students should select private spaces for the exam session where disruptions are unlikely and where recording devices can be enabled.
 Instructions for Proctorio use will be provided.
 To use Proctorio you must be over 18 years of age.
 Additionally, the tool has limitations in its accessibility for students reliant upon screen readers and keyboard navigation.
 If you have concerns about using an online proctoring tool for the reasons listed above or in general, please work with your instructor to find an equivalent alternative.
-Additional information on academic integrity at Ohio State and recommended proctoring options are available.

-- Proctorio offers free 24/7 student support through web chat or email.
+Additional information on academic integrity at Ohio State and recommended proctoring options are available. - Proctorio offers free 24/7 student support through web chat or email.

-- Self-Service and Chat support: http://ocio.osu.edu/selfservice
+Self-Service and Chat support: http://ocio.osu.edu/selfservice

-- Phone: 614-688-HELP (4357)
+Phone: 614-688-HELP (4357)

-- Email: 8help@osu.edu

-- TDD: 614-688-8743
+Email: 8help@osu.eduTDD: 614-688-8743